UCUCDUH/pols_501_wi16/notes/schedule.md

 - Dataset on week 5
 - Draft on week 8
 - Posters on 3/13 during Lab.
-- Final Paper 3/18 (finals period)
+- Final Paper 3/18 (finals period) (Finals ended on 3/20 and grades were due on Mar 24)

 ## Winter 2014 (Matt Barreto)

 Tentative Course Outline: (subject to change)

 - Week 1: Welcome and Introductions
 - Week 2: W&W Chapters 1, 2:  Descriptive Statistics and Probability
 - Week 3: W&W Chapters 3, 5:  Distributions of Variables (MLK Day - To be rescheduled)
 - Week 4: W&W Chapter 6, 8:  Samples and Point Estimates
 - Week 5: W&W Chapter 9 & 17:  Hypothesis Testing, Chi-Squred MUST HAVE YOUR DATASET PICKED OUT TO SHARE IN LAB
 - Week 6: W&W Chapters 15, then 11, 12:  Correlation and Intro to Regression
 - Week 7: W&W Chapters 13, 14:  Regression Part II (Presidents Day - To be = rescheduled)
 - Week 8: Data management tips and tricks in Stata